Wicker Park Therapy Group

 Welcome from John & Laura

 We founded Wicker Park Therapy Group with a shared commitment to providing compassionate, effective care rooted in deep listening and a respect for each client’s unique story.
-Our work is grounded in the belief that real change comes from understanding—not just managing—your inner world.
+Our work is grounded in the belief that real change comes from understanding—not just managing—one’s inner world.

 We help clients uncover and address the deeper sources of emotional distress—those long-standing patterns, unspoken fears, and unconscious beliefs that can quietly shape your life.
 Many people who come to us are looking for more than symptom relief; they want a deeper understanding of themselves, stronger relationships, and lasting transformation.